Copying Beethoven

-Copying Beethoven is a 2006 American dramatic film released by Metro-Goldwyn-Mayer and directed by Agnieszka Holland which gives a fictionalized take on the triumphs and heartaches of Ludwig van Beethoven's last years.
+Copying Beethoven is a 2006 American dramatic film released by Metro-Goldwyn-Mayer Pictures and directed by Agnieszka Holland which gives a fictionalized take on the triumphs and heartaches of Ludwig van Beethoven's last years.

 Plot

+The film starts off in the year 1827 with Beethoven dying in his bed during a thunderstorm and his copyist Anna Holtz arrived on time to see him and tell she finally heard his fugue before he passes.

-It is 1824 as Beethoven (Ed Harris) is finishing his Ninth Symphony.
+The story then shifts back to 1824 as Beethoven is finishing his Ninth Symphony.
 He is plagued by deafness, loneliness, and personal trauma.
-A new copyist, Anna Holtz (Diane Kruger), is engaged to help the composer finish preparing the score of his symphony for the first performance.
+A new copyist, Anna Holtz, is engaged to help the composer finish preparing the score of his symphony for the first performance.
 Anna is a young conservatory student and aspiring composer.
 Her understanding of his work is such that she corrects mistakes he has made (the mistakes were made deliberately), while her personality opens a door into his private world.
 Beethoven is initially skeptical, but he slowly comes to trust Anna's assistance and eventually grows to rely on her and view her with respect, and even with admiration.